metswin17/reading-notes/102/read-02.md

 Linux is case sensitive
 Beware of silly typos.

-####Answer####
+*Answer*
 What are four important features to look for in a text editor?

 a) Code completion

 b) syntax highlighting

 c) variety of 'Themes' User friendly interface

 d) good selection of extensions

-What do the following commands do?
+>What do the following commands do?>

-Pwd  Print working Directory what your current or present working directory is in (Folder or path you are currently in) Ls is a command that lists the contents of folder you are in.
+ls Pwd  Print working Directory what your current or present working directory is in (Folder or path you are currently in)

+Ls is a command that lists the contents of folder you are in.

 Cd If you run the command cd without any arguments then it will always take you back to your home directory.
 But it will change your directory

-Mkdir  in Linux is a command used to create a new directory (folder) like right click Touch is a command used primarily to create empty files or update the timestamps of existing files.makes a file
+Mkdir  in Linux is a command used to create a new directory (folder) like right click

+Touch is a command used primarily to create empty files or update the timestamps of existing files.makes a file

 Can you explain what is happening in the following scenario if these commands and arguments are entered into the command line?

-(Arguments are extra instructions given to a command.) cd projects   The command cd projects is used in the terminal to change your current directory to a folder named projects.
+(Arguments are extra instructions given to a command.)

+cd projects   The command cd projects is used in the terminal to change your current directory to a folder named projects.

-Breakdown:
+**Breakdown**:

 cd = change directory  mouse as opposed to command

 projects = the name of the folder you want to move into

 touch new-project/newfile.md  Creates a new empty file named newfile.md inside the new-project directory.

-Breakdown:
+**Breakdown**:

 touch → A command used in Unix/Linux/macOS to create an empty file or update the timestamp of an existing file.